Lecrapouille/TimedPetriNetEditor/README.md

   be `P` (for Places) or `T` (Transitions).
 - their X and Y coordinate (float) in the screeen i.e. `T0` is placed at `(376,132)`.
-- and for places only: the number of tokens they hold i.e. `P0` has 0 tokens while `P1` has two tokens.
+- for places only: the number of tokens they hold i.e. `P0` has 0 tokens while `P1` has two tokens.
+- for transition only: the angle (in degree) of rotation when displayed.

 Arcs:
 - have no unique identifier.